dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # 3rd Qu.:2015-09-18 19:45:21                      3rd Qu.:2015   3rd Qu.: 9.000
 # Max.   :2018-09-30 01:35:02                      Max.   :2018   Max.   :12.000
 ```
+While median date comes a bit later than the chronological midpoint seemingly implies slightly more emails later, from the chart above, it's probably more due to missing years of data.

 ## Sentiment Analysis